Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Relation between the spin-laboratory and spin-rotating frames

 \section{Relation between the spin-laboratory and spin-rotating frames}

-Here, we discuss the relation between the spin-laboratory and spin-rotating frames.
+In this appendix, we discuss the relation between the spin-laboratory and spin-rotating frames.
 The DMI results from the unitary transformation

-where $k_1$ is the wave number of laser 1, $d$ is the lattice constant, and $\theta$ is the angle between the chain and laser 1 (see Fig.~1 in the main text).
+where $k_1$ is the wave number of laser 1, $d$ is the lattice constant, and $\theta$ is the angle between the chain and laser 1 (see Fig.~\ref{fig:schematic_figure}).
 Under this transformation, the spin operators are transformed to

 From these expressions, we obtain the Hamiltonian in the spin-rotating frame: $\hat{H}_{\text{s-rot}}=\hat{U}^{\dagger}_{\text{s-rot}}\hat{H}_{\text{s-lab}}\hat{U}_{\text{s-rot}}$.
 A state in the spin-laboratory frame $\cket{\psi_{\text{s-lab}}}$ is transformed to $\cket{\psi_{\text{s-rot}}}\equiv \hat{U}^{\dagger}_{\text{s-rot}}\cket{\psi_{\text{s-lab}}}$.